catonis/Vectors/README.md

 The vector base class SimpleVector.

 ### Vector2D.py :
 Child class of SimpleVector.
-This is to be used in 2D vector operations only.
+This is to be used in 2D vector operations.

 ### Vector2D.txt :
 Doctest file for the Vector2D class.

+### Vector3D.py :
+Child class of SimpleVector.
+This is to be used in 3D vector operations.

 ### vector_class.py : No longer updated.
 The old vector class prototype.
 Use SimpleVector.py instead.